MATERIAL PRICES

 Every two weeks: Price trends, market analysis, and negotiation tips — for procurement teams.
 Free and easy to cancel.

-For 12-month anchors on CRC and HDG, close this week with an index clause on the Fastmarkets monthly average, with a cap-and-floor band of plus 10 to minus 12 percent and an explicit transition clause for 1 July.
-Mill list prices keep rising, the real market follows with a lag, and the convergence path turns up.
+For 12-month anchors on CRC and HDG, close this week with an index clause on the Fastmarkets monthly average, cap-and-floor band plus 8 to minus 10 percent.
+The floor component is negotiable again after the drop from the April peak.

 Connect HRC and CRC data with your procurement contracts.
 Automated price escalation clauses and negotiation analytics.